easypanel-io/website/docs/05-templates/chatwoot/index.md

 ## Description

-Chatwoot is an open-source customer engagement platform that provides a multi-channel customer experience for businesses of all sizes.
-It is an alternative to Intercom, Zendesk, and Salesforce Service Cloud.
-With Chatwoot, you can manage your customer interactions from various channels such as live chat, email, Facebook, Instagram, Twitter, and more.
-The platform offers features like automations, chatbots, canned responses, and keyboard shortcuts to help you work smarter and provide quick responses to your customers.
-You can also track your agents&#39; performance, measure CSAT scores, and get detailed insights into your conversations.
-Chatwoot is self-hosted and provides extensive documentation, API reference, and a contribution guide for developers.
+Chatwoot is a new age multi-channel customer experience platform designed for businesses of all sizes.
+It serves as an open-source customer engagement suite, providing an alternative to platforms like Intercom, Zendesk, and Salesforce Service Cloud.
+With Chatwoot, you can manage your agents&#39; workload, track their performance through auto-updating reports, and work smarter with automations.
+The app allows you to perform key actions on multiple conversations at once and provides super quick responses to customer conversations, making your agents super productive.
+It also offers features to manage your email, Facebook, Instagram, Line, SMS, Telegram, and Twitter customer interactions directly from the platform.
+Additionally, Chatwoot provides detailed insights into your conversations and allows you to measure and track your CSAT score on autopilot.

 ## Benefits

-- Manage Customer Interactions: Chatwoot allows you to manage customer interactions from multiple channels, including live chat, email, social media, and more.
-You can stay connected with your customers and provide support across different platforms.
-- Automations and Chatbots: With Chatwoot, you can automate conversations and perform key actions on multiple conversations at once.
-You can also integrate chatbots to provide quick responses to customer queries.
+- Efficient Customer Engagement: Chatwoot is a powerful customer engagement suite that allows businesses to manage their customer interactions across multiple channels.
+It provides a streamlined platform for handling customer queries, ensuring quick responses and high productivity.
+- Multi-Channel Support: With Chatwoot, businesses can stay connected with their customers across various platforms including email, Facebook, Instagram, Line, SMS, Telegram, Twitter, and WhatsApp.
+This ensures a seamless customer experience, regardless of the communication channel.
-- Insights and Reports: Chatwoot provides detailed insights into your conversations and allows you to track your CSAT score.
-You can measure your agents' performance and get auto-updating reports to monitor your customer support operations.
+- Real-Time Insights: Chatwoot provides real-time insights into your conversations and agent performance.
+It allows businesses to track their customer satisfaction score on autopilot, ensuring continuous improvement in customer service.
-- Self-Hosted and Open-Source: Chatwoot is a self-hosted platform, which means you have full control over your data and infrastructure.
-It is also open-source, allowing developers to contribute and customize the platform according to their needs.

 ## Features

-- Multi-Channel Support: Manage customer interactions from various channels, including live chat, email, Facebook, Instagram, Twitter, and more.
+- Shared Inbox: Chatwoot offers a shared inbox feature that allows teams to collaborate and solve customer queries together.
+This ensures efficient workload management and faster resolution of customer issues.
-- Automations: Perform key actions on multiple conversations at once with automations.
-Save time and streamline your customer support operations.
+- Automations: Work smarter with Chatwoot's automation feature.
+It allows businesses to perform key actions on multiple conversations at once, saving time and improving efficiency.
+- Live Chat Channels: Chatwoot provides live chat channels to facilitate real-time communication with customers.
+This feature enables businesses to provide instant support and enhance customer satisfaction.
-- Chatbots: Integrate chatbots to automate conversations and provide quick responses to customer queries.
+- Chatbots: Chatwoot's chatbot feature allows businesses to automate conversations, providing quick responses to customer queries and improving agent productivity.
-- Canned Responses: Access a curated collection of canned responses to use in your customer communication.
-Save time and provide consistent responses.
-- Keyboard Shortcuts: Use keyboard shortcuts to navigate and perform actions in Chatwoot quickly.
-Increase your productivity and efficiency.
-- Agent Performance Tracking: Track your agents' performance with auto-updating reports.
-Monitor response times, resolution rates, and customer satisfaction.
-- CSAT Score Measurement: Measure and track your CSAT (Customer Satisfaction) score on autopilot.
-Get insights into customer satisfaction levels.
-- Self-Hosted Instance: Set up and run a self-hosted instance of Chatwoot.
-Have full control over your data and infrastructure.
-- Extensive Documentation: Access product documentation, API reference, and a contribution guide to learn how to set up and customize Chatwoot.
+- Mobile Apps: Stay connected with your customers on the go with Chatwoot's mobile apps.
+It ensures uninterrupted customer service, regardless of your location.
+- Integrations: Chatwoot can be integrated with various platforms including Slack, Dialogflow, and more.
+This allows businesses to extend Chatwoot's functionalities for back-office operations and other use cases.

 ## Links